 When do I NOT need a Permit?

-A building permit shall not generally be required for the following, unless in the opinion of the code official, it involves a hazardous or complex condition which requires permitting and inspection:
+Generally, a building permit shall not be required for the following, unless in the opinion of the Code Official, it involves a hazardous or complex condition which requires permitting and inspection:

-- Replace soffit and/or fascia (only) on all Type V unprotected construction
+- replace soffit and/or fascia only on all Type V B construction;

-- Prefabricated swimming pools accessory to a Group R, Division 3 occupancy which are less than twenty-four (24) inches (610 mm) deep
+- prefabricated swimming pools accessory to a Group R, Division 3 occupancy, which are less than twenty-four (24) inches deep;

-- Construction shacks or trailers on construction sites, during the time of active construction
+- construction shacks, dumpsters, or trailers on construction sites, during the time of active construction;

 Generally, work authorized under permit issued must begin within 6 months of permit issuance.
 For maximum construction time allowed, consultation with the Department is recommended.